High-order Moment Portfolio Optimization via An Accelerated Difference-of-Convex Programming Approach and Sums-of-Squares: Introduction

 For a long time, there is a confusion that the application of the MV model requires Gaussian return distribution.
 This is not true!
 For this issue, Markovitz has declared in \cite{markowitz2014} that ``the persistence of the Great Confusion - that MV analysis is applicable in practice only when return distributions are Gaussian or utility functions quadratic - is as if geography textbooks of 1550 still described the Earth as flat."
 In fact, the normality of asset returns is not necessary in MV model, and has been widely rejected in empirical tests.
 Many return distributions in real market exhibit fat tails and asymmetry which will significantly affect portfolio choices and asset pricing \cite{arditti1975,jondeau2003}.
 E.g., \cite{harvey2000} showed that in the presence of positive skewness, investors may be willing to accept a negative expected return.
 There are some rich literature that attempted to model higher-order moments in the pricing of derivative securities, starting from the classic models of \cite{merton1976} (jump-diffusions) and \cite{heston1993} (stochastic volatility), see \cite{bhandari2009} for more related works.
 Therefore, many scholars suggested introducing high-order moments such as skewness (3rd-order moment) and kurtosis (4th-order moment) into portfolio optimization model.

 The first work attempted to extend the MV model to higher-order moments was proposed in \cite{jean1971}.
 Some noteworthy works such as \cite{arditti1975} and \cite{levy1979} were mainly focused on the mean-variance-skewness model (MVS model).
 Later, more extensions of high-order moment portfolio models adapted kurtosis were investigated by several authors (e.g., \cite{de2003incorporating}, \cite{de2004}, \cite{maringer2009}, and \cite{harvey2010} etc).
 From a mathematical point of view, a higher-order moment portfolio model can be viewed as an approximation of the general expected utility function, in which people consider the Taylor series expansion of the utility function and drop the higher-order terms from the expansion.
 Therefore, the classical MV model is in fact a rough approximation of the general utility function, and the higher-order moment model will be more accurate.
-The reader is referred to the excellent survey article on the 60 years' development in portfolio optimization \cite{kolm2014} for more information about different portfolio selection models.
+The reader is referred to the excellent survey on the 60 years' development in portfolio optimization \cite{kolm2014} for more information about different portfolio selection models.

 Despite the advantages of the higher-order moment portfolio models, in practice, these models are however seldom used.
-There are many reasons, typically, practitioners rely upon a utility function based on mean-variance approximation, which is trusted to perform well enough \cite{levy1979}.
+There are some reasons, typically, practitioners rely upon a utility function based on mean-variance approximation, which is trusted to perform well enough \cite{levy1979}.
 Moreover, due to the limitations of computing power in the 20th century, constructing and solving a higher-order moment portfolio model is very difficult, e.g., a model with quartic polynomial approximation and several hundreds of assets is already intractable.
 Fortunately, with the rapid development of CPU and GPU hardware in the early of 21th century, as well as the adequate computer memory, the computing power available today can handle some higher-order moment portfolios (at least portfolios with moderate size).
-Therefore, it is the right time to investigate the numerical solutions of the higher-order moment portfolio optimization.
+On the other hand, recently, we developed in \cite{niu2018} the Difference-of-Convex-Sums-of-Squares (namely, DC-SOS) decomposition technique for general multivariate polynomials, which provides us a robust tool to formulate any polynomial optimization to a DC program.
+Motivated by the above reasons, it is the right time to attack the higher-order moment portfolio optimization problems.